BLACKBOARD IV

 Thought Train

-The Real number equals the parent group equals the wavefunction.
+The Real number is equivalent to the parent group is equivalent to the wavefunction.
 On deeper levels, reality begins to run into itself; the boundaries, ficticious and provisional to begin with, lose their rigid certainty and, at first, become porous.
-Deeper still, the superficial differences melt away.
+Deeper still, the superficial differences melt away revealing the background connectivity, the singleness of identity.
 Could that be a basic principle of life as well as of mathematics?

 "The domain of species are invariant subsets and there are partitions of these sets that define genera, families, and so on, corresponding to hierarchically related invariant subsets."